playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 #### Color Configuration {#windows-terminal-colors}

-Windows terminal also supports customization of the colors for the terminal, among other things.
+Windows Terminal also supports text and background color customization, among other things.
 The color settings I used for the screenshot above is the Dracula color theme.
 You can add that color theme by adding the following to the `schemes` array in the `profiles.json` file:

 ```json
 "schemes": [